sctmic015/GraphicsAss1/README.md

 # Author: SCTMIC015

-##Set Up information:
+## Set Up information:

-Set up follows much of the same procedure as before.
-Some of which is pasted below.
+I could not run the program (even when the initial skeleton was given to us) within a virtual environment on linux.
+I assume it has something to do with my linux distribution.
+However, The program ran perfectly  on a linux system provided the packages within the "requirements.txt" file were installed outside of a virtual environment.
+However, the program worked fine within a virtual environment in windows.

+Setup within a virtual environment on windows is as follows.
-Setup assumes that you are using a UNIX-based OS with python3 and python3-venv installed.
+Assuming that python3 and python3-venv installed.

+All instructions are exectuted from within the SCTMIC015Ass1 directory:

-To build the virtual environment and install necessary packages:
+1) To build the virtual environment and install necessary packages using a python script:

 ```
-> make
+> python3 MakeWindows.py
 ```

-Note: You can also put any packages you want to use in the requirements.txt file.

-To activate the virtual environment:
+2) To activate the virtual environment:

 ```
-> source ./venv/bin/activate
+> ./venv/Scripts/activate

 ```

-To run the skeleton code:
+3) To run the skeleton code:

 - To load the default object (ie "cube.obj")
 ```
-> python ./src/main.py
+> python3 ./src/main.py
 ```

 - To select an object to load at startup

 ```
-> python ./src/main.py "objectname"
+> python3 ./src/main.py "objectname"
 ```
 For Example to load suzanne as an object we would type python ./src/main.py "suzanne.obj"

+**Note**: Step 3 should work on both a windows and linux distribution outside of a virtual environment provided the correct packages are installed.

+**Note 2**: You can try use the setup desribed in the initial ReadMe provided.
+If you can get it working for the base skeleton provided it should work for mine as well.

 ## Key Presses